Development

 This is still in progress and is about 80% completed.
 We are good to release beta while this is still in progress.

-One thing I want to add is that no other budgeting tool does this.
-Monarch Money, Rocket Money and other tools do not have the ability to detect those duplicate accounts and transactions and requires you to initiate a merge.
+One thing I want to add: no other budgeting tool does this.
+Monarch Money, Rocket Money, and other tools don't automatically detect duplicate accounts and transactions—you have to manually merge them.
+We're building this because we think it should just work automatically.

 Application Polishing